Google Believes in South Africa’s Green Technology Industry

 People in Africa need to realize their economic potentials and goals, but they need help, they don’t need to be taken care of; however, they do need some support from their government and international investment.

-People must not also, take advantage of the poorest countries, in the African continent.
+International countries must not also, take advantage of the poorest countries, in the African continent.

 The successful renewable energy access is possible, because of the role, which the Africa Renewable Energy Access Program, plays in the enhancement of the capacity of key institutions, such as the government ministries, rural energy agencies (REAs), power utilities, as well as regulators and power pool operators.